ctsatheesh/fabricbid/README.md

 => Bids can be updated any number of times before the last date, giving them the flexibility based on ground work done by vendors.

 => Bids submitted by individual vendors will not be shared with other vendors participating in bidding process.
+This is done by using implicit private data collection.
+More the vendor organizations onboard, explicit private data collection will become maintenance hassle and hence preferred implicit way.

 => In unusual/contingency cases, last date for submitting bids can be changed by Government but only after all vendors agree for the same.